laravel/docs/extending.md

 The `updateRememberToken` method updates the `$user` field `remember_token` with the new `$token`.
 The new token can be either a fresh token, assigned on successfull "remember me" login attempt, or a null when user is logged out.

 The `retrieveByCredentials` method receives the array of credentials passed to the `Auth::attempt` method when attempting to sign into an application.
 The method should then "query" the underlying persistent storage for the user matching those credentials.
-Typically, this method will run a query with a "where" condition on `$credentials['username']`. **This method should not attempt to do any password validation or authentication.**
+Typically, this method will run a query with a "where" condition on `$credentials['username']`.
+The method should then return an implementation of `UserInterface`. **This method should not attempt to do any password validation or authentication.**

 The `validateCredentials` method should compare the given `$user` with the `$credentials` to authenticate the user.
 For example, this method might compare the `$user->getAuthPassword()` string to a `Hash::make` of `$credentials['password']`.
+This method should only validate the user's credentials and return boolean.

 Now that we have explored each of the methods on the `UserProvider`, let's take a look at the `Authenticatable`.
 Remember, the provider should return implementations of this interface from the `retrieveById` and `retrieveByCredentials` methods: